Stanford Dissertation Fellowships

 - in the case of SHC applicants, the likelihood of the applicant contributing to, as well as benefiting from, the programs of the Humanities Center.

-For more information on the SHC Dissertation Prize Fellowships, contact Kelda Jamison, the Humanities Center fellowship program manager.
+For more information contact Kelda Jamison, the Humanities Center fellowship program manager.

 For more frequently asked questions, click here.